The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 |Introduce a process to receive and respond to feedback,

 including what action will be taken to respond to complaints.
 Make the

 information about the feedback process readily available to the public

 on-site, on the webpage and offer alternate format.|

-- WSD will implement an Accessibility Feedback link on the division’s main website and all school sites.
+- WSD has an Accessibility Feedback link on the division’s main website and all school sites.

 |Create barrier-free access to goods and services, so they benefit everyone as intended.
 For example remove boxes or other obstructions from hallways.|

-will implement a regular reminder to all schools and building managers
+publishes a bi-monthly reminder in the weekly Bulletin (to all employees) to remind schools and building managers

 to ensure hallways, meeting rooms, classrooms and other access areas are